oh-lang/oh/wishlist.md

 ## enumerations

 We can create a new type that exhaustively declares multiple subtypes that it could be.
+Enumerations consist of mutually exclusive options -- no two values may be held simultaneously.
+See masks [`any_of_`](#masks) for a similar class type that allows multiple options at once.

 The syntax is `type_case_: one_of_` followed by a list of `tag`s, i.e., named fields with an optional subtype (defaults to `null_`) and optional tag number (defaults to next available tag number after the previous tag).
 The common case, i.e., enumerations,